dongodngtang/tnrn-amap-location/README.md

 ## 使用简介

-Install the package from npm with `npm install react-native-smart-amap-location --save`.
+Install the package from npm with `npm install tnrn-amap-location --save`.
-Then, require it from your app's JavaScript files with `import Barcode from 'react-native-smart-amap-location'`.
+Then, require it from your app's JavaScript files with `import Barcode from 'tnrn-amap-location'`.

 ```js
 import React, {